 My personal experience with RedRush 360

-- I felt energized after each session.
+- I feel energized after each session.

 As always, red and NIR therapy is just one additional tool in your healing portfolio.
-It will generate quicker and more intense results when combined with a good diet (have you seen my latest cookbook Cooking for Hormone Balance?), restful sleep and a stress-free (or stress-reduced) way of living.
+It will generate quicker and more intense results when combined with a good diet (have you seen my cookbook Cooking for Hormone Balance?), restful sleep and a stress-free (or stress-reduced) way of living.